joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 	```

 You can see that we're calling the method and passing `ranges` which represents
 our timescale.
-We also passing `TimeUnit.HOURS` to tell MPXJ what units we'd
+We are also passing `TimeUnit.HOURS` to tell MPXJ what units we'd
 like the work to be returned as.
-Finally we can add a couple of methods to help
+Finally, we can add a couple of methods to help
 us format the data MPXJ has returned to make it easier to read:

 === "Java"